Private-SO/Analyze_Re/README.md

 # Analyze_re

-`compute.py` is a Python file which will take stdin and performs some operations on it using `threshold` and `limit` argument constraints and outputs in tabular format. `test.txt` is the sample input file.
+`compute.py` is a Python file which will take stdin and performs some operations on it using `threshold` and `limit` argument constraints and outputs in tabular format. `input.txt` is the sample input file.

 ## Execution Instructions